 Laser light is monochromatic, unidirectional, and uniform in phase and polarization.

 Laser beam spreads over distances, and can be focused with lenses.

 Once laser light exits the main resonance chamber, it has to be delivered to tissue via one of two major delivery mechanisms, optical fiber or a waveguide.
 Light in the visible spectrum easily travels through an optical fiber and can be delivered directly to target tissues using a handpiece without significant energy loss.
-Even the near-infrared light of the Nd:YAG laser (1.06 µm) can be delivered through a fiber, however, infrared light of the CO2 laser (10.6 µm) cannot be delivered via optical fiber, a major shortcoming of this ...
+Even the near-infrared light of the Nd:YAG laser (1.06 µm) can be delivered through a fiber, however, infrared light of the CO2 laser (10.6 µm) cannot be delivered via optical fiber, a major shortcoming of this highly popular ...